 There are quite a few different reasons for which you might want to consider removing your YouTube video.
 From outdated content to mistakes in editing – the reasons are quite extensive.
-However, we removing a video might be a bit complicated for those who have never done it before.
 In the part 1, we will teach you how to remove your own videos on YouTube and things you should note when removing.
 The part 2 will tell you how to remove the videos from other YouTube channel.

 The first thing that we are going to show you is how to remove your own videos.
 This might be needed if you have uploaded content quite some time ago and it is already outdated.
 Or, if you have too many videos on your channel and you need to clear up those who aren't that interesting.